 1. Jon Minnoc

-Jon Brower Minnoch was an American man who, at his greatest weight of 1,400 lb, was the largest human being ever documented.
+Jon Brower Minnoch was an American man who, at his greatest weight of 1,400 lb, was the heaviest person ever being documented.
 Minnoch weighed 294 pounds at the age of 12 and stood 5 feet 7 inches (170 cm) tall.
 By the age of 22, he was 6 feet 1 inch (185 cm) tall and weighed 500 pounds.

 Minnoch’s weight continuously increased until his hospitalization in March 1978, at the age of 36, for heart and respiratory failure.
 Minnoch was diagnosed with enormous global edema, a disorder in which the body collects an abnormally large amount of extracellular fluid.